Buy or Rent ?

 But how much does it actually cost to buy a house and to try pay it off over the next 30 years or so?

-Assuming a Loan amount of $480k and an average of 7% principal & interest, over the coming 30 years.
+Assuming an 80% Loan of $480k and an average of 7% principal & interest, over the coming 30 years.
 Using a mortgage calculator we will be paying $3,193 per month of Principal & Interest.
 This calculates at a whopping $1 153,243 to service this loan over the 30 years.
 Crikey!

 Not only this but you end up paying more in interest ($673k) than you do for the whole actual loan amount ($480k).
 That’s a double Crikey!